Living in France

 When we asked people living in France about club and activities where newcomers can meet others, they responded:

 "I am newly resident in Nice but have been coming and gong for years.
 I've met a few people by taking the initiative and striking up conversations with people I meet: shopkeepers, realtors, etc. (A great way to practice your language skills too!)
 While I've noticed that people here will almost never make the first move, they seem happy to chat once I've asked a question or made a comment, even if just about the weather.
 I like to return to the same places, especially if the person strikes me as someone I might like to know better, and once we've attained a level of familiarity I invite them for a coffee or aperitif, maybe in the context of being here alone and finding it hard to meet people.
 I've done this 4 times now and never been turned down.
 I've now got a regular Saturday lunch companion, occasional cups of tea or meals with 2 others, and one who didn't pan out.
 Next step is joining the hiking club and so on.
-Even the French who have come here from elsewhere have told me it took them 5 years to feel truly part of life here, so patience and persistence is definitely called for," wrote one member in France.
+Even the French who have come here from elsewhere have told me it took them 5 years to feel truly part of life here, so patience and persistence is definitely called for," wrote a member in France.

 We are the best possible negotiator to help our expatriate clients to safely, efficiently and effectively find the right property in the right place in the French Riviera.
 Whether buying or renting, French Riviera House Hunting's objective is to find the best place for you, making sure that there are no hidden problems in the acquisition or renting process!